BaoPham92/Portfolio-2018/README.md

 ## Objective:

 This is going to be the official repository for my portfolio.
 This repository will be maintained and updated until activity updated on project's activity on this ReadMe file.

+## TODO's:

+There are to do comments that will be in class named divs.
+So far as I am building a functional responsive design, I will then use these containers in the future for more effects.